While juggling multiple roles, don’t forget you are important too. Make yourself a priority because no one else will with #KhayaalRakhna

 The movie sends the message that the lead couple found a way to meet their emotional and physical desires, but did not challenge their children who don’t want to follow conventions themselves, but enforce it on the parents.

 A disappointing end, losing out on a really good and inspiring story.

 Image source: a still from the movie Once Again

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

-A practicing psychologist, writer and an avid gardener.
+A licensed psychotherapist/counselor, writer and an avid gardener.